haxsaw/hikaru/docs/key-functions.rst

 :ref:`Documentation<get_json doc>`

 This function works like ``get_yaml()`` but returns JSON that represents the object instead.
-This is currently a one-way operation; there is no current ability to load a Hikaru object from JSON, but this is may change in the future.

 A JSON form of a Kubernetes document may be a useful form to employ for creating a record of executed Kubernetes commands in a document database.